tiago-sampaio-cordeiro/evo-gw/README.md

 ## About

-The application is a web solution developed in **Ruby** and **Sinatra**, designed to intermediate communication between **time clocks** (initially from the Evo line) and **PTRP** through a **WebSocket server**.
-The system receives data from the time clocks, applies authentication and encryption, and securely forwards it to PTRP.

-In addition to processing and forwarding received data, the application allows PTRP to send specific commands to the time clocks, enabling operations such as **user registration, listing, and deletion**.
+The application is a web solution developed in **Ruby**, **Rack-app(DSL rack based on sinatra)** and redis and was designed to mediate communication between **face readers** and **PTRP** through a **WebSocket server**.
+Readers can send or receive commands from the websocket server and to manage this delivery, Redis, through the PUB/SUB service, creates exclusive channels for each reader that establishes a connection with the websocket server, allowing the command to be sent to a specific reader, enabling operations such as **user registration, listing, updating and deleting**.

-The primary purpose of this gateway is to **overcome the lack of TLS support in time clocks**, which makes direct connection to PTRP unfeasible.
-By handling and adapting requests before forwarding them, the system ensures secure and functional communication, eliminating this limitation and enabling seamless integration.
+The main objective of this gateway is to **overcome the lack of TLS support in facial readers**, which makes direct connection to the PTRP impossible.
+By processing and adapting requests before forwarding them, the system ensures secure and functional communication, eliminating this limitation and allowing integration between readers and the PTRP.

 ---